 The human resource department develops a human resource strategy based on the operational priorities of HIRA.
-The total number of staff members in headquarters and branch offices is 2,584 (as of Dec.
-2016).
+The total number of staff members in headquarters and branch offices is 3,169 (as of Dec.
+2018).
 A majority of staff at HIRA are registered nurses who have clinical experience in performing claims review, on-site investigation, quality assessment, and rule making.
-Details of staff occupations along with their qualifications are tabulated as follows:
+Details of staff occupations along with their qualifications are tabulated as follows at Table 6.